U.S. Supreme Court expands state power over tribes in win for Oklahoma | Politics

 - United States

-A state court threw out Castro-Huerta's conviction, saying the Supreme Court's ruling in the McGirt case deprived state authorities of jurisdiction in his case and gave responsibility to federal courts.
+"One can only hope the political branches and future courts will do their duty to honor this nation's promises even as we have failed today to do our own," Gorsuch added.
+Chuck Hoskin, principal chief of Cherokee Nation, said in a statement that the justices had ignored court precedent and "basic principles" of law.

+"While we are disappointed in this ruling, it does not diminish our commitment to meeting our public safety responsibilities and to protecting Oklahomans on our reservations and across the state," Hoskin added.
+Thirty-five states are home to federally recognized tribes, according to the National Congress of American Indians.
+Before the Supreme Court ruling, 16 had already been given authority by Congress to assert jurisdiction over at least some tribal land for crimes involving Native Americans.

 As a result of the McGirt ruling, about 3,600 cases every year in Oklahoma were set to fall under federal instead of state jurisdiction.
+Oklahoma Attorney General John O'Connor, a Republican, said in a statement that as a result of the McGirt ruling many crimes were not being prosecuted by the federal government.

 Tribes had welcomed the McGirt ruling as a recognition of their sovereignty.
 The Supreme Court in January rejected Oklahoma's request to outright overturn it.
 Castro-Huerta was convicted in state court of neglecting his stepdaughter, who has cerebral palsy and is legally blind, and sentenced to 35 years in prison.
 The Oklahoma Court of Criminal Appeals last year threw out that conviction because of the 2020 precedent.
 Castro-Huerta by then was already indicted for the same underlying offense by federal authorities, transferred to federal custody and pleaded guilty to child neglect.
 He has not yet been sentenced.